 Discover the timeless beauty of the Hungarian capital and let yourself be amazed by its rich and impressive appearance.
 The medieval castle walls, elegant avenues, romantic sights and world heritage attractions not only provide a unique character to Budapest, but it shows and represents a significant time of history as well.
 Explore Budapest’s iconic landscapes and the legendary stories what they hide.

 Buda Castle Quarter is the oldest area of Budapest filled with medieval and centuries-old buildings.
 The Castle was home to the Hungarian kings and a stronghold against battles in the Middle-Ages.
 Several parts of the complex was rebuilt over history, but nowadays, Buda Castle became a symbol of Hungarian Nation featuring the most stunning architectural masterpieces rising above the city.

-Located in a centred area of the city, this outstanding and magical mountain attracts visitors to discover its charming beauty.
-Gellért hill gives home to several unique monuments, however, the most known historical attraction on Gellért hill is the Citadel with the Liberty statue located on the highest point of the mountain
+Located in a centred area of the city, this magical mountain attracts visitors to discover its charming beauty.
+Gellért hill gives home to several unique monuments, however, the most known historical attraction on the hill is the Citadel with the Liberty statue located on the highest point of the mountain.

 Andrássy avenue is a world heritage listed boulevard built by the hands of professionals, extends for 2,4 kilometres ensuring an elegant connection between the city centre and Heroes’ Square.
-The aristocratic avenue is lined with exquisite buildings, Art Nouveau mansions and presents the Hungarian State Opera House, the most majestic cultural buildings in Budapest.
+The aristocratic avenue is lined with exquisite buildings, Art Nouveau mansions and presents the Hungarian State Opera House, the most majestic cultural building in Budapest.
 The avenue also gives home to grand cafés, upscale boutiques and art galleries as well.